Community Health Leaders

-In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with spinal muscular atrophy (SMA) every day, SpinalMuscularAtrophy.net brings you frequent articles, points of view and advice from leading patient advocates and experts.
+In order to stay up to date on latest treatments, drug discovery, clinical studies and how to cope with spinal muscular atrophy (SMA) every day, SpinalMuscularAtrophy.net brings you frequent articles, points of view and advice from health leaders and experts.

 Suzanne lives in the suburbs of Philadelphia, PA.
 She graduated from Tulane University with a degree in History.
 She has a 9 year old daughter, Ava.
 Read more.